santiment/academy/src/docs/education-and-use-cases/trading-and-transaction-volume/index.md

 will refer only to trading volume.

-An increase in trading volume is generally considered a precursorto a big price move.
+An increase in trading volume is generally considered a precursor to a big price move.

-For example, if Bitcoin's trading volume dramatically increases withouta corresponding price change, it might suggest that something significantis happening beneath the surface that hasn't yet affected the price. **Savvy traders might interpret this as an early warning signal of a potential price movement and adjust their strategies accordingly**, either by securing their current
+For example, if Bitcoin's trading volume dramatically increases without a corresponding price change, it might suggest that something significant is happening beneath the surface that hasn't yet affected the price. **Savvy traders might interpret this as an early warning signal of a potential price movement and adjust their strategies accordingly**, either by securing their current